theglobaljukebox/cantometrics/README.md

 # Cantometrics Data

+Cantometrics is a dataset forming part of [The Global Jukebox](https://theglobaljukebox.org/#).
-This repository is for pulling, formatting, validating and cleaning the Cantometrics dataset, a dataset forming part of [The Global Jukebox](https://theglobaljukebox.org/#).
+This repository is for pulling, formatting, validating, and cleaning the Cantometrics dataset.

 Raw data is presented in three data tables within raw/